 Visiting Arrangements for All Care Settings

-The Department has developed guidance pathways to facilitate increased visiting in all care settings in Northern Ireland.
-The guidance applies in all care settings here, including hospitals (incl.
-Maternity), hospices and care homes, and is spread over two documents, with bespoke advice provided dependent on the category of care setting involved:
+The Department's Covid-19 visiting guidance for all care settings here, including hospitals (incl.
+Maternity), hospices and care homes, is spread over two documents, with bespoke advice provided dependent on the category of care setting involved: